 The attached guide is designed to answer your questions about Accelerated Reader.
 If you have additional questions, please feel free to contact your child’s teacher or visit the Accelerated Reader website at

 Across the school we have set the children a ‘Reading Challenge’.
 A board has been put up in each year group area and children are awarded points for reading at home.
 Your child can gain points by reading to you and by you signing their Reading Diary.
-Please try to hear your child read at least three times a week, which will give them three points.
+Please try to hear your child read at least four times a week, which will give them four points.
 The children can gain a maximum of seven points a week.
 The diary must be signed each time your child reads to you in order for the points to be awarded.
 A prize is given at the end of term to children who travel all the way around the board and gain maximum points i.e. 70 points in KS1 and 80 points in KS2.

 Each day all classes from Year One upwards participate in Guided Reading.
 During guided reading, children work in small groups with other children who are working on a similar level text and the teacher supports the children to read and interpret the text.
 The children are encouraged to share their opinions on a text, make predictions, and develop their vocabulary.
 When the children are not working with the adult, they undertake carefully planned and prepared activities which build on the work which they were undertaking with the adult.